chubbywallababy/EightSleepDemo/docs/AssumptionsAndPotentialQuestions.md

 ### A

-A I tried to follow the same pattern in the app - The theme is always dark.
-I did not follow standard procedures for creating a theme provider object and passing that down, as I wanted to focus on data managment practices and UI quality.
+I tried to follow the same pattern in the app - The theme is always dark regardless of user preference.
+I made some general utilities for theming (shared components, colors, styling).

 <br>
 <hr>